-Cape Town - Defence Minister Lindiwe Sisulu remained adamant on Tuesday that she would not release President Jacob Zuma's flight details, but denied allegations that she was cultivating greater state secrecy.
+Defence Minister Lindiwe Sisulu remained adamant today that she would not release President Jacob Zuma’s flight details, but denied allegations that she was cultivating greater state secrecy.

-"It is not correct to put any information about the security of the president, the security of the deputy president and, for that matter, even the security of the premier of the Western Cape in the public domain, because that would undermine the very basis of (our efforts to provide) security," Sisulu told a media briefing in Cape Town.
+“It is not correct to put any information about the security of the president, the security of the deputy president and for that matter even the security of the premier of the Western Cape in the public domain, because that undermines the very basis of why we are providing security,” Sisulu told a media briefing in Cape Town.

-She said her stance on this and several other issues had wrongly been construed as defiant towards Parliament, and she accused the Democratic Alliance (DA) of trying to portray her as such.
+She said her stance on this issue and several others had wrongly been construed as defiant towards Parliament, and accused the Democratic Alliance (DA) of trying to portray her as such.

 She pointed out that the furore over the flight details was sparked by a written parliamentary question from the DA.

-The official opposition cried foul when Sisulu gave the number of presidential flights - 133 domestic and 27 international - but declined to reveal the dates and destinations, saying this information had been made public in the past.
+The official opposition cried foul when Sisulu gave the number of flights but declined to reveal the dates and destinations, saying this information was made public in the past.

-Sisulu said her insistence that MPs request the information through the Joint Standing Committee on Defence - which would likely handle the matter behind closed doors - was not part of part of a government drive to classify data, but simply a call for proper procedure to be followed.
+Sisulu said her call for the matter to be dealt with in the Joint Standing Committee on Defence, which meets behind closed doors, was not proof of a drive to classify more information but simply a call for proper procedure to be followed.